Skip to main content

 Our mentees are usually referred by their school or family.
 Once they come to us, we work closely with them to ensure they genuinely want to be mentored and understand what’s involved.
 We spend a few weeks getting to know them, exploring what their hopes are for mentoring, where they need support and what their interests are.

-What makes Volunteer Mentoring so successful and special, is that both mentor and mentee have chosen to be there.
-Our mentees know their Volunteer Mentor will support them without judgement or agenda, and time with their Volunteer Mentor is time when they can just be themselves, relax and have fun.
+What makes volunteer mentoring so successful and special, is that both mentor and mentee have chosen to be there.
+Our mentees know their mentor will support them without judgement or agenda, and time with their weekly sessions are a space where they can just be themselves, relax and have fun.